 The delivery of information and psychotherapy within SSCM must be done in a supportive manner.
 Supportive Psychotherapy is best defined by L. Luborsky (1984) as “demonstration of support, acceptance, and affection toward the patient; emphasis on working together with the patient to achieve results; communication of a hopeful attitude that the goals will be achieved; respect of the patient’s defenses; and focus on the patient’s strengths and acknowledgment of the growing ability of the patient to accomplish results without the therapist’s help.”
 Supportive psychotherapy has a conversational style, using techniques such as active listening, verbal and nonverbal attending, open questioning, reflection, praise, reassurance, advice, and therapist self-disclosure.

 SSCM is divided into three phases.
 Phase one includes a patient orientation to SSCM, identification of target symptoms and goals for weight gain and normal eating.
 The features are agreed upon by both parties.
-Middle phase includes the ongoing monitoring of target symptoms and support/encouragement.
+The middle phase includes the ongoing monitoring of target symptoms and support/encouragement.
 The final phase involves discussion of issues related to termination and planning for the future.
-In this particular clinical trial, sessions were scheduled 1x per week for 20 weeks.
-It is important to note that the time frame for SCM is flexible, and therapy contracts are re-negotiable.
+In this particular clinical trial, sessions were scheduled one time per week for 20 weeks.
+It is important to note that the time frame for SSCM is flexible and that therapy contracts are re-negotiable.

 SSCM was specifically designed so as not to overlap with the key features of CBT or IPT.
 As practiced in this clinical trial, supportive therapy allows discussion of personal concerns and issues on a session by session basis and as identified by clients as opposed to challenging irrational beliefs (CBT) or focusing on interpersonal issues as facilitated by the therapist (IPT).

-While further research of this promising therapy is warranted to evaluate the effectiveness of SSCM, it is an important tool for clinicians to evaluate as it may impact their clinical treatment of L-AN.
+While further research of this promising therapy is warranted to evaluate the effectiveness of SSCM, it is an important tool for clinicians to evaluate as it may impact their clinical treatment of enduring AN.

 McIntosh, V., Jordan, J., Carter, F., McKenzie, J., Bulick, C., Joyce, P., (2006) Specialist Supportive Clinical Management for Anorexia Nervosa.
 International Journal of Eating Disorders, 39:8 625–632.